 What happens after death?

-The Englightenment cast doubt on the old structures of meaning, but provided little by way of replacement.
+The Enlightenment cast doubt on the old structures of meaning, but provided little by way of replacement.
 Where once there was order, however flawed, suddenly there was nothing.
 People were free to do as they pleased.
 This, we discovered, is not as pleasant as it sounds.
-It does not guarantee happiness.

 One of the functions of the old systems was to limit sheer scope of reality in order to help us function on a daily basis.
 Once we tore down the old systems, numerous “liberation” movements of the mind and of the body emerged.
 It became fashionable to be a “freed soul”.
 We threw away the milk of old restrictions, and went on a consumption binge.
 So we eat and drink ourselves dumb, drug and distract ourselves to the point of unconsciousness, shop and buy until we sink into an unconscious stupor.